 What special precautions should I follow?

-- tell your doctor and pharmacist if you are allergic to glatiramer, mannitol, or any other medications.
-Ask your pharmacist for a list of the ingredients.
+- tell your doctor and pharmacist if you are allergic to this drug, or any other drugs, foods or substances.
+Tell your doctor or pharmacist about the allergy and what symptoms you had.

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
-If you become pregnant while using glatiramer, call your doctor.
+If you become pregnant while using glatiramer injection, call your doctor.

 What special dietary instructions should I follow?